Trading Strategy with Blocks on Blueshift¶

 Turing Complete

 programming language on its own).
-The advantage of using blocks
+The advantage of using blocks is that

 strategy still has to be clear and unambigous.
 We list some points to watch